Velir/dbt-ga4/README.md

 - Dynamic incremental partitions (Default) - This strategy queries the destination table to find the latest date available.
 Data beyond that date range is loaded in incrementally on each run.
 - Static incremental partitions - This strategy is enabled when the `static_incremental_days` variable is set to an integer.
 It incrementally loads in the last X days worth of data regardless of what data is availabe.
 Google will update event tables within the last 72 hours to handle late-arriving hits so you should use this strategy if late-arriving hits is a concern.
 The 'dynamic incremental' strategy will not re-process past date tables.
 Ex: A `static_incremental_days` setting of `3` would load data from `current_date - 1` `current_date - 2` and `current_date - 3`.
 Note that `current_date` uses UTC as the timezone.

-## Frequency
+# Export Frequency

-The value of the "frequency" variable should match the "Frequency" setting on GA4's BigQuery Linking Admin page.
+The value of the `frequency` variable should match the "Frequency" setting on GA4's BigQuery Linking Admin page.

 | GA4 | dbt_project.yml |
 |-----|-----------------|